dotnet/winforms/docs/designer/modernization-of-code-behind-in-OOP-designer/modernization-of-code-behind-in-oop-designer.md

 ## Summary

-New code behind in WinForm looks differently because it follows code style settings defined for the project.
-Under the covers, design time serialization was redesigned in order to move from `EnvDTE.CodeModel` to `Roslyn`.
+New code-behind in WinForm apps looks differently because it follows code style settings defined for the project.
+Under the covers, the design time serialization was redesigned in order to move from `EnvDTE.CodeModel` to `Roslyn`.
 We are planning to build upon this foundation in the future Visual Studio releases.
-Code behind generated by the older releases will load into Preview 3 or later releases and will work as expected.
-Code behind generated by Preview 3 can be loaded in the previous releases of the Visual Studio, but we are considering generating modern code that might not be supported by the previous versions of deserializer.
+Code-behind generated by the older releases will load into v17.5 Preview 3 or later releases and will work as expected.
+Code-behind generated by v17.5 Preview 3 can be loaded in the previous releases of the Visual Studio, but we are considering generating modern code that might not be supported by the previous versions of deserializer.